eugenecohen-osu/chi-gem5/chi-report.md

 We were able to comprehend the Coherent Hub Interconnect protocol and interconnect topologies that arise from it.
 We followed the evolution of CHI from basic peripheral interconnects to multi-requester interconnects, support for complex topologies and more performance traffic flows and eventually full system coherency.
 Although the protocol is quite complex we can simplify our understanding by mapping to the five basic CHI coherency states and reasoning about how and why we transition between those states.

-We found that with some effort gem5 can be configured for either Full System or Syscall Emulation modes, learned how to select the coherency protocol at build time, and learned about system call compatilbity in SE mode.
+We found that with some effort gem5 can be configured for either Full System or Syscall Emulation modes, learned how to select the coherency protocol at build time, and learned about system call compatibility in SE mode.
 The gem5 CHI building blocks allow us to model complex topologies and simulate multiprocessor workloads accordingly.
 We did discover limitations of gem5 CHI topology mapping and a more flexible topology specification system is necessary for modeling more realistic topologies.

 We developed a test program that generates coherency traffic and was able to illustrate through test workloads of varying core counts and shared data placement that we could capture coherency traffic and reason about differences in the data.

-TODO SPELL CHECK!